Political positions of Mike Huckabee: Abortion

 Huckabee opposes any public funding for abortion, and believes that abortion should be legal only when the life of the mother is at risk.
 He believes that it would "most certainly" be a good day for America if Roe v.
 Wade were repealed.

 In a 2006 interview, Huckabee said that the legality of abortion "should be left to the states."
 However, in November 2007 he told Fox News that the federal government should outlaw abortion, stating, "For those of us for whom this is a moral question, you can't simply have 50 different versions of what's right".

 In one 1996 case, the abortion clinic that performed an abortion on a 15-year-old Arkansas girl who was allegedly raped by her stepfather was denied Medicaid reimbursement by Huckabee.
 The State of Arkansas was involved in a lawsuit to determine whether the state would be required to stop accepting Medicaid benefits from the federal government due to a discrepancy between state and federal law.
 Arkansas voters had approved a 1988 amendment to the state constitution banning public funding for abortions except to save the life of the mother.
 This was in harmony with the federal law at the time.
 Federal laws changed in 1993, mandating that Medicaid funds also be used for abortions in cases of rape and incest.
 This caused an abortion opponent to file a lawsuit asking that Arkansas be forced to withdraw from Medicaid.
 The state contended that abortions in cases of rape and incest were being funded by a private trust in order to abide by state law.
 Huckabee claimed that if Medicaid funds were used in those cases, the state risked losing both the lawsuit and about $900 million in federal funding.
 Huckabee has indicated that he personally opposes public funding for abortions or for organizations that perform or advocate the procedure.
 He stated the Supreme Court ruling, Roe v Wade, had created a "holocaust of liberalized abortion".

+Roe v.
+Wade was ultimately overturned in June 2022 by the Supreme Court's ruling in Dobbs v.
+Jackson Women's Health Organization, which returned the authority to regulate abortion to the states.